What is Mohs Micrographic Surgery?

 - The treatment area is temporarily bandaged while the skin sample is being processed by our in-house lab.

-- If there are still some cancer cells that extend to the undersurface or the edge of the sample, Dr. Mosher will take another layer of skin.
+- If there are still some cancer cells that extend to the undersurface or the edge of the sample, your doctor will take another layer of skin.
 This process may be repeated several times to ensure the skin cancer is completely removed and the margins are clear.
 Remember that while the skin we see may appear to have no cancer, sometimes the cancer is larger under the surface than it appears on top.
 This is why this technique is so effective, but also why it may take a few passes to clear the cancer.

 - The site will be bandaged and you will return home with instructions about how to care for your surgical site.